Suspected Stowaway Arrested At Lagos Airport

 “FAAN AVSEC and Bicourtney security services are on ground and investigation has opened into this security breach at MMA2.

-“We regret the delay this incident will cause our esteemed customers whose scheduled flight will be affected.
-United Nigeria Airlines remains absolutely committed to your safety at all times,” he stated.
+“We regret the delay this incident will cause our esteemed customers whose scheduled flight will be affected.”